Lowland paca: Habits

 The lowland paca is mostly nocturnal and solitary and does not vocalize very much.
 It lives in forested habitats near water, preferably smaller rivers, and dig simple burrows about 2 m (6 ft 7 in) below the surface, usually with more than one exit.
 It can also sometimes live in burrows created by other animals.
 The lowland paca is a good swimmer and usually heads for the water to escape danger, as it can stay under water for several minutes.
-It also is a very good climber and it searches for fruit in the trees.

 The lowland paca can be considered an important seed distributor, since its diet includes leaves, stems, roots, tubers, nuts, seeds, herbs and fruit, especially avocados, mangos and zapotes, as well as coco macaque, balata, wild chataigne, hog plum, pomerac and guava.
 Introduced species such as jack-fruit and buri are also eaten.
 It sometimes stores food.
+Lowland paca also have necrophagous behavior, consuming carcasses of decomposing animals, possibly to supply protein demands of their diet.

-Economical and ecological aspects
+Economic and ecological aspects

 The lowland paca is considered an agricultural pest for yam, cassava, sugar cane, maize and other food crops.
 Its meat is highly prized.
 It is plentiful in protected habitats, and hence not in danger of extinction, but overall its numbers have been much reduced because of hunting and habitat destruction.
 It is easily bred and raised in farms, although the taste is said to be inferior (perhaps unpleasant) when farmed.
-Some of the lowland paca predators include cats, jaguars, coyotes, bush dogs, crocodiles, and boa constrictors.
+Some of the lowland paca predators include ocelots, jaguars, coyotes, bush dogs, crocodiles, and boa constrictors.